 Weight management 101

-A person who is overweight has too much body weight in relation to his or her height.
-A person who is obese has too high a percentage of body fat, regardless of his or her weight.
+A person who is overweight or obese has too much body weight in relation to his or her height.
 The body mass index (BMI) is a tool for evaluating the health of your body weight by comparing weight and height.
 A BMI of 25 to 29.9 is considered overweight, while a BMI of 30 or higher is considered obese.
 To check your BMI, use this calculator.

 Weighing too much can increase your risk for many health problems, including heart disease, diabetes, high blood pressure, gallbladder disease, osteoarthritis (breakdown of the cartilage and bone in the joints), sleep apnea, stroke and some forms of cancer.